Being a recruiter in the current career climate with lots of remote job opportunities for job-seekers is tough.

 Job applicants need to have access to information about the company, such as culture and pay, on websites.
 So, recruiters can make their offers more attractive by providing the needed information.

-Plus, applicants feel frustrated when they have to spend a long time filling online application forms.
+Plus, applicants feel frustrated when they have to spend a long time filling online forms.
 On the other hand, an easy-to-fill online form can increase the application rate by 2.3%.

 Make sure your application is mobile-friendly to attract more applicants by 11.6%.